kuvivek/drivingTheoryInGermany/README.md

 696. Why might driving along this road become dangerous?
 <img src="https://schueler.click-learn.info/BilderV2/AB_1_1_04_108.jpg"  width="50%"/>

-❌Because oncoming vehicles will only be detected very late
+❌ Because oncoming vehicles will only be detected very late
 ✅ Because persons on the road can be easily overlooked
 ✅ Because poorly lit vehicles can be difficult to detect
 **Comment**:  The poor illumination can easily lead to pedestrians crossing the road in dark areas being overlooked.
 Poorly lit vehicles are also difficult to see in such areas.